graphviz-perl/GraphViz2/README.md

 # Image Maps

 As of V 2.43, `GraphViz2` supports image maps, both client and server side.
+For web use, note that these options also take effect when generating SVGs, for a much lighter-weight solution to hyperlinking graph nodes and edges.

 ## The Default URL